- January 4, 2017

 “Self-driving vehicles will play a crucial role in improving transportation safety…[f]ull autonomy will enable a Tesla to be substantially safer than a human driver.”

 In the same October 2016 press release, Tesla includes a dashcam video of one of its vehicles in action.
-The vehicle travels down busy streets, avoids pedestrians, and drops off its occupant before proceeding to parallel park itself.
+The vehicle travels down busy streets and, much to the relief of any pedestrian accident lawyer, skillfully avoids pedestrians.
+It then drops off its occupant before proceeding to parallel park itself.
 Rock music accompanies the video, suggesting hands-free driving is not only safe, but fun.

 Media outlets seem more inclined to emphasize the dangers of self-driving cars.
 Consider all of the news coverage last February, when a Google vehicle struck a city bus.
 After seven years and 1.3 million miles on the road, it was the first time one of the self-driving vehicles was determined to have been at fault in causing an accident.
+Some even sought the opinion of a defective vehicle lawyer regarding the incident.
 The vehicle was barely moving at the time of the crash and no one was hurt.
 Nonetheless, the story immediately made headlines around the world.